matschie1/MQTTDevice/README.md

  * SCL -> D1
  * SDA -> D2

-This repo is based on https://github.com/matschie1/MQTTDevice Main work is done by matschie!
+This repo is based on https://github.com/matschie1/MQTTDevice